LevelUpMarketers/tta-management-plugin/docs/EmailSMS.md

 ## Previews and Tokens

 Editing a template shows live **Email Preview** and **SMS Preview** boxes.
 Values are updated whenever an input field loses focus.
-For reminder and purchase templates, the preview substitutes details from the next upcoming event in the database.
+For reminder and purchase templates, the preview substitutes details from the soonest upcoming event in the database, choosing the earliest date and start time.

 SMS previews show a character count.
 If the text exceeds 160 characters the count turns red to indicate the message may be split by carriers.